capreolina/gists/what-s-next-for-oddjobs/README.md

 </details>

 Again, the responses are pretty spread out here, which is perhaps unfortunate, but to be expected — Oddjobs is not a guild with a geographical centre.
-That being said, the [modal][mode] response was essentially 04:00–12:00, so that’s good to know.
+That being said, the [modal][mode] response was essentially 04:00–12:00 (particularly the earlier portions of this timespan), so that’s good to know.

 ### Other ideas